Marketing and advertising is like visiting a foreign country—If you can’t speak the language, you’re going to have a

 CAN-SPAM means “Controlling the Assault of Non-Solicited Pornography and Marketing” and is a U.S. law that establishes rules for marketing emails and messages from companies.
 Generally, it gives recipients the right to have a business stop emailing them, and defines the penalties for failing to comply.
 It’s the reason businesses need to have an “unsubscribe” option on every email.

 These are a feature of Facebook which allow advertisers to display a carousel of up to 10 images in the Newsfeed.
 Users can scroll right or left through the images, reading different headlines on each card.
 Carousel ads allow for some creative executions and are popular with eCommerce brands.

 The way in which an advertiser reaches audiences.
 Also know as Traffic Channel, examples include display advertising, search ads, social media advertising, native advertising, and in-app advertising.

 This term refers to the percentage at which customers stop subscribing to a service.
-This metric represents negative activity.
+This metric represents a negative activity.

 The percentage of total impressions divided by clicks.
 If your ad served 100 impressions and was clicked once, the CTR for that ad is 1%.

 A broad term encompassing online marketing materials such as blog posts, videos, social media, photos, podcasts, GIFs, and many more.
 More than 50% of consumers prefer video content over other forms of content like emails, social, and blogs.